Scotland’s forest developments play a vital role in benefiting the environment.

 In addition, Scotland's forest resource is a vital component of climate change mitigation and underpins our value-added forest industries and the fast developing wood fuel sector.
 It is hugely important to our landscape and offers a range of habitats that nurture and enhance Scotland’s biodiversity.

-Along with Forestry Commission Scotland, we are working to help improve the contribution that Scotland’s woodland environments have to protecting and improving the environment.
+Along with Scottish Forestry, we are working to help improve the contribution that Scotland’s woodland environments have to protecting and improving the environment.
 To this end we have agreed a protocol to facilitate and direct collaborative working.

-Forest managers keen to ensure that forestry developments comply with environmental regulations and policy should begin by reading our guidance for Forestry Commission Scotland and forest managers on how and when to consult us, including standing advice for small scale felling and planting applications and forest plans.
+Forest managers keen to ensure that forestry developments comply with environmental regulations and policy should begin by reading our guidance for Scottish Forestry and forest managers on how and when to consult us, including standing advice for small scale felling and planting applications and forest plans.

 In support of our specific interests, the UK Forestry Standard Guidelines are especially relevant: